FriendsOfCake/cakephp-csvview/README.md

 * `_newline`: `\n`
 * `_eol`: `\n`
 * `_bom`: false
+* `_setSeperator`: false

 The `_eol` variable is the one used to generate newlines in the output.
 `_newline`, however, is the character that should replace the newline characters in the actual data.
 It is recommended to use the string representation of the newline character to avoid rendering invalid output.

 Some reader software incorrectly renders UTF-8 encoded files which do not contain byte order mark (BOM) byte sequence.
 The `_bom` variable is the one used to add byte order mark (BOM) byte sequence beginning of the generated CSV output stream.
 See [`Wikipedia article about byte order mark`](http://en.wikipedia.org/wiki/Byte_order_mark) for more information.
+The `_setSeperator` flag can be used to set the seperator explicitly in the first line of the CSV.
+Some readers need this in order to display the CSV correctly.

 If you have complex model data, you can use the `$_extract` view variable to specify the individual paths for each record.
 This is an array of `Hash::extract()`-compatible syntax: